ThibSrb/calendar/README.md

 A simple calendar web app built with React and Vite.

-This web application aims to be a minimalist way to display one ore more calendars imported from ICS files.
+This web application aims to be a minimalist way to display one or more calendars imported from ICS files.

 It may evolve to aquire editing and exporting capabilities in the future.